 21. Stop by San Xavier del Bac

-Founded in 1700 by Jesuit explorer Father Eusebio Kino, San Xavier del Bac, also known as the “White Dove of the Desert,” is a Spanish Catholic Mission church nestled on the Tohono O’odham San Xavier Native Reservation.
+Founded in 1700 by Jesuit explorer Father Eusebio Kino, San Xavier del Bac, also known as the “White Dove of the Desert,” is a Spanish Catholic Mission church located on the Tohono O’odham San Xavier Reservation.

-Visitors can first watch a 20-minute video, then walk through the old church to awe at marvelous frescoes, sculptures, paintings, and detailed carvings.
+Visitors can first watch a 20-minute video, and then walk through the old church to check out its frescoes, sculptures, paintings, and detailed carvings.

-This oldest European structure in Arizona is open to the public daily from 9am-4pm and draws over 200,000 pilgrims and tourists alike every year.
+This European structure in Arizona is open to the public daily from 9am-4pm and draws over 200,000 pilgrims and tourists alike every year.
+Do know that there is no air-conditioning inside so it is best to visit outside the hotter months.

 Address: 1950 W San Xavier Rd, Tucson, AZ 85746